sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Confidentiality:

 : Defined in {{RFC4949}} as "the property that data is not disclosed to system entities unless they have been authorized to know the data."

+Data In Motion:

+: Data that is being transported via a network.
+Data in motion requires a data model to encode data in order to be transported.
+Typically, data in motion is serialized (marshalling) into a transport encoding by a provider of information and deserialized (unmarshalling) by a consumer of information.

+: SACM architecture and corresponding models focus on data in motion.

+Data At Rest:

+: Data that is stored in a repository.
+Data at rest requires a data model to encode data in order to be stored.
+In the context of SACM, data at rest located on a SACM component can be provided to other SACM components via discoverable capabilities.

+: In the context of SACM, data models for data at rest are out of scope.

 Data Integrity: